Why Mesh VPN Beats Traditional VPN for Remote Teams

 Traditional VPN still makes sense for one specific case: when you need all traffic to exit from a single known IP (compliance, geo-restriction).
 That is the exit-node use case — and mesh VPN supports it too, you just pick one device as the exit node rather than paying for a dedicated gateway server.

-For every other remote-access use case — developer access to staging, remote office connectivity, zero-trust device access to internal services — mesh VPN is strictly better.
+For every other remote-access use case — developer access to staging, remote office connectivity, zero-trust device access to internal services — mesh VPN can be a better fit after validation.

 Read the Quick Start